im-chinmayakumar/sql_retail_sales/README.md

 FROM retail_sales
 GROUP BY category;

--- 4. Average age of 'Beauty' category customers SELECT
+-- 4️⃣ Average age of customers who purchased Beauty products SELECT
     ROUND(AVG(age), 2) AS avg_age
 FROM retail_sales
 WHERE category = 'Beauty';

--- 5. Transactions with total_sale > 1000
+-- 5️⃣ Transactions with high value (total_sale > 1000)
 SELECT *
 FROM retail_sales
 WHERE total_sale > 1000;

--- 6. Transactions by gender and category
+-- 6️⃣ Number of transactions by gender and category SELECT
-SELECT
     category,
     gender,